 Ali's Story

 Ali joined Watsi on March 6th, 2017.
-Six years ago, Ali joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ali's most recent donation supported Nafissa, a beautiful 25 year old mother from Burkina Faso, to fund a mass removal on her jaw.
+Seven years ago, Ali joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ali's most recent donation supported Na, a six-year-old boy from Thailand, to fund surgery for a fracture.

 Impact